PyCQA/baron/docs/index.rst

 We will conclude here now that we have seen an example of every aspect of FST rendering.
-Understanding everything is not required to use Baron since :file:`dumps` handles all the complexity.
+Understanding everything is not required to use Baron since :file:`dumps` handles all the complexity under the hood.

 Locate a Node
 -------------